 She is the recipient of the “FEMINA WOMEN SUPER ACHIEVER AWARD 2017”.
 This award celebrates the role played by women as leaders, executioners and decision makers in various fields.
 In 2017, she was selected for “Standard Bank First Women InTech Accelerator programme”.
 In 2018, she was nominated for “Inspiring fifty”, a Dutch initiative that showcases inspiring female role models in the technology industry.

-Gerick Mouton, a Mechanical Engineer by profession, is the Vice President & Executive Head: Capital Projects for Ivanplats (Pty) Ltd (an Ivanhoe Mines Company).
+Gerick Mouton, a Mechanical Engineer by profession, is the Senior Vice President for Ivanplats (Pty) Ltd (an Ivanhoe Mines Company).
 His previous appointments include Vice President & Project Director for Ivanhoe Mines, Project Director for Bateman Engineering Projects, Project Manager for DRA Global and Group Five.
 Gerick has been involved in the strategic development, implementation and execution of multifaceted mining projects on the African continent for nearly 20 years and has extensive knowledge in developing mining projects in challenging social environments.
 Gerick has completed various projects in Botswana, Ghana, Zambia, Madagascar and the Democratic Republic of the Congo (DRC).
 Gerick is currently studying towards his Masters in Philosophy (Sustainable Development within the Minerals Resource Sector) through the University of Cape Town.
 Gerick has been with the Ivanhoe Mines Group for more than 5 years and is responsible for the development of the world famous Platreef PGM Project in Limpopo, South Africa.